 Maintain and Gain Scholarships

-If you have not received an OU scholarship, by earning 28 credits and a 3.0 GPA you will automatically receive the First Year Focus Award, worth $3000.
+If you have not received an OU scholarship, you will automatically be able to receive the First Year Focus Award by earning 28 credits and maintaining a 3.0 GPA.
+The First Year Focus Award is worth $3000.

 Register For Classes Earlier

 Registration is based on earned credits.
-By being on track for 28 credits you will register earlier than those that are not.
+By being on track with 28 credits you will be allowed to register earlier than those who do not have 28 credits yet.